satorici/satori-cli/src/satoricli/docs/run.md

 # [Intro](README.md)
 ## Run

+Satori is an automatic testing platform that can run tests on demand with the `run` command.
+By default, it works asynchronous by launching the process in background and providing a report ID that can be followed up to get the results of the test.
+If synchronous execution is required, either because the execution may block future actions or because you want to get the report or the output that will be generated, that can

+--sync: returns a short response
+--report: TBC
+--output: TBC

 There are some general guidances on Run:
 - Executions run asynchronous by default or synchronous with the parameter `--report` and `--output`